UbuntuBudgie/UBpi/README.md

-# Ubuntu Budgie Pi4 22.10
+# Ubuntu Budgie Pi4 23.04

-Date 20th October 2022
+Date: N/A in development

 Hi folks,

-This is stable release raspberry pi build based upon 22.10.
+--> Update This is stable release raspberry pi build based upon 22.10.

 **This image is recommended only for a Pi4B or Pi400 with 2Gb/4Gb/8Gb RAM.**